Equality & Diversity

 In line with the action plan published in our Equality Report we will remain committed to reviewing our working practices to ensure that we work towards an evenly balanced workforce.

-Equality Reports from the last two years are available here:
+Equality Reports from the last three years are available here:

 Equality reports from previous years are available upon request from human resources

 Somerville College response to the report of the Joint Expert Panel and the Universities UK consultation.

 The College welcomes the report of the Joint Expert Panel (JEP) and is grateful for the panel’s careful and detailed consideration of the 2017 valuation.

 The College supports the recommendations of the JEP in respect of the 2017 valuation.

 The College supports a second phase of work in advance of the 2020 valuation, to consider ways of reaching a conclusion that could provide long-term stability to the valuation process and have the support and confidence of all parties, and to review the involvement of UUK and UCU in future valuations so that a more collaborative approach can be adopted,

 Universities UK consultation